Vanuatu nationality law: Post-independence (1980–present)

 At independence, as there was no order for loss of nationality, anyone who had obtained British or French nationality remained British or French.
 Under the constitution, ni-Vanuatu were defined as anyone who had four grandparents who belonged to an indigenous group of the New Hebrides or persons who had New Hebridean ancestry and were stateless.
 Nationality at independence was conferred upon ni-Vanuatu so described and after independence to persons born anywhere to at least one parent who was ni-Vanuatu.
 Some mixed-race persons remained stateless as they did not have ni-Vanuatu ancestry, though they (or other foreigners) could apply for naturalisation if they had resided in the territory for ten years.
 Dual nationality was not permitted and naturalisation required renunciation of other nationality.

-The Citizenship Act of 1980 did not allow the husband of a ni-Vanuatan wife to derive nationality from her.
+The Citizenship Act of 1980 did not allow the husband of a ni-Vanuatu wife to derive nationality from her.
 It required that if she had lost her nationality by marrying a foreigner, a wife could only repatriate if the marriage had terminated.
 It allowed husbands to include their wives and minor children in naturalisation petitions, but wives could not include a spouse or children.
 In 2013, the Parliament passed a constitutional amendment to allow for dual nationality.
 It was specifically drafted to address those whose ancestors had been blackbirded from Vanuatu.
 Changes that year to the Citizenship Act were amendments to Section 10, which removed gender distinctions for acquiring nationality through marriage.
 A 2014 Universal Periodic Review by the United Nations Human Rights Council noted that adoptees automatically gained the nationality of their father, but not their mother.
 The law also disallowed adoption by a female child if the sole adopter was male, unless there existed special circumstances.

 Since independence, Vanuatu has offered numerous immigrant investor programmes.
 The Capital Investment Immigration Plan was instituted in 2014; the Vanuatu Economic Rehabilitation Program began in 2015 and ended in 2017; and the Development Support Program launched in 2017.
 Each of the programs has provided honorary citizenship to investors, their spouse, and children who contribute to the development of the country.
 Honorary citizenship allows for the investor to obtain a passport, but they may not be involved in politics or political parties and may not hold public office.
 Persons who apply may not have a criminal history and must pass the background check initiated by government authorities.
 The minimum investment required in 2019 was $130,000 US with a government fee of $80,000 US and there is no residency requirement.
 In 2021, the government was considering plans to extend nationality to stateless persons via the investment programmes.